 - All fluids should be topped up and at proper operating levels

-- Vehicle should be clean both inside and out, free of all garbage and debris
+- Vehicle should be clean and free of all garbage and debris

-- The battery is to be secure and without leaks
+- The battery is to be secure and without any leaks

-- Any open seams on convertible tops must be secure
+- All open seams on convertible tops must be secure

-- No personal belongings are permitted in the vehicle, aside from the following:
+- No personal belongings are permitted inside the vehicle, aside from the following:

 - Children's car seat (when attached)